Jan

 7:00 PM19:00

-Thursday, October 2, 2025 – 7:00 pm, Oxbow Eco-Center Guest Speakers: Rob and Liz Adams, Adams Ranch
+Thursday, October 2, 2025 – 7:00 pm, Oxbow Eco-Center Guest Speakers: Rob and Cindy Adams, Adams Ranch

-We are delighted to welcome Rob and Liz Adams of Adams Ranch, a 4th-generation Florida cattle ranch established in 1937, as our first guest speakers of the 2025–2026 season!
+We are delighted to welcome Rob and Cindy Adams of Adams Ranch, a 4th-generation Florida cattle ranch established in 1937, as our first guest speakers of the 2025–2026 season!
 We also look forward to our annual Adams Ranch Tours beginning in January 2026.

 Adams Ranch is dedicated to sustainable and natural practices—using only natural breeding, calving, weaning, and growing methods, with no antibiotics and no added hormones ever.
 Their beef is known for being healthy, tender, and flavorful, with all steaks aged a minimum of 21 days.
 The Adams family even transformed their original 1940s cracker cowboy house into a retail beef shop, where the community can purchase their high-quality, all-natural beef.
 The ranch is also proud to be Global Animal Partnership certified.